 urlshould match one of the handler URL patterns in the target service.
 The

-urlcan include query parameters if the tasks's method is
+urlcan include query parameters if the method specified in the task is

 PULL.
 If no